What are Idioms and Why to Use them in your Language?

 An idiom (also called idiomatic expression) is an ordinary expression, word, or phrase which is something different from its factual meaning.
 It can be understood due to its popular use.
 Idioms can be confusing for kids and for people who are learning the English language since they don’t mean what they say.

 Idioms have hidden meanings in them.
 They enrich our language and make the conversation less tedious.
 People can make their language more fascinating with just a few words by using idioms.
 If you wanna sound like a native speaker of English, you should begin using idioms.

 Many people found flower idioms very captivating and exciting.
 Here are some sentences to help you understand how to use these idioms in your language.

 A Bed of Roses

 A bed of roses is an old idiomatic expression and originated from England.
 It means a very easy, comfortable, and pleasant situation.
-It refers to a trouble-free living and belongs to the class of flower idioms.
+It refers to a trouble-free living and belongs to the class of spring flower idioms.

 The idiom shrinking violet was firstly used in 1820 in an article written by Leigh Hunt.
 This idiomatic expression originated in the UK and refers to the violet flowers.
-It means a very shy person and belongs to the category of flower idioms.
+It means a very shy person and belongs to the category of flower heart idioms.

 The idiom flowery speech means the expression full of complicated words and expressions.
 It’s the opposite of clear, understandable, and simple speech.